2nd Grade Curriculum

 The Library of the Scribes

 As the second grade students step back into history, they take on the role of a scribe in their science classes.
-In ancient Egyptian times, the scribes were taught about the world around them.
+In ancient Egyptian times, the scribes learned about the world around them.
 Their knowledge was based on practicality.
 They observed all that happened in daily life and kept track of every detail.
 In a similar fashion, the students track and are attentive to the world in which God has placed them.
 They look to the heavens and hone their skills of observation and record keeping as they track the phases of the moon and the movement of the sun.
 This also deepens their understanding of how God has established order and regularities in nature and how, from this order, man was able to develop the calendar.
 They imitate the solving of life’s problems as the Egyptians did to predict the flooding of the Nile.
 They develop paper and get water to their crops with irrigation and the shaduf.
 In addition, they work with tools similar to those developed by and used by the Egyptians in their daily lives.
 As the students study the properties of water and how it is affected by heat and salt, they begin to understand the process of mummification and, more importantly, the vital role dehydration plays in food preservation.
-By “living” the story of the Egyptians, the students sense a bit of the excitement of making discoveries, encountering new experiences, applying newfound understandings of the natural world, and seeing God’s hand at work providing for and sustaining his creation throughout time.
-Moreover, the chief aim is that of leading the students to see the purpose of their studies as a pathway to praise God and serve one another.
+By “living” the story of the Egyptians, the students enjoy the excitement of making discoveries, encountering new experiences, applying newfound understanding of the natural world, and seeing God’s hand at work providing for and sustaining his creation throughout time.
+Moreover, the chief aim is to lead the students to see the purpose of their studies as a pathway to praise God and serve one another.

 Music

-In every grade at The Geneva School, music study and performance are vital to developing an aesthetically rich liberal arts education.
+In every grade in The Geneva School lower school, music study and performance are vital to developing an aesthetically rich liberal arts education.
 In second grade, the elements of music are studied through experiences with pitch, rhythm, dynamics, melody, tempo, and form.
 Vocal training continues to be an integral part of learning to tell stories, play games, improvise, match pitch, and identify melodic patterns.
 Students learn how to perform, respond, connect, and create through music.
 The students learn to sing folk songs, hymns, and spiritual songs that further develop their understanding of the role that music plays in our school, history, and the Bible.

 Ear training and the study of rhythm continue as students learn to write, notate, and code/decode music notation using the Kodaly method.
-Second graders use their developing musicianship skills to play Orff instruments to enhance their auditory skills and eye-hand coordination while playing and recognizing melodic and rhythmic patterns.
+Second graders use their developing musicianship skills to play Orff instruments to enhance their auditory skills and hand-eye coordination while playing and recognizing melodic and rhythmic patterns.

 In the orchestra unit, students learn about the four instrument families through an extensive study of classical music.
 These pieces are integrated into the music curriculum as an extension of their classroom thematic units as a means to teach dynamics, tempo, form, meter, melody, and timbre.
 Students also learn to play and identify classroom percussion as pitched and unpitched.